 One thing I will say is that, before going taking the jump to the live chat world, you’ll need to ensure you have the resources to operate the online chat to a high-level, that reflects the attention to detail on your tours/experiences.
 You’ll need someone with excellent typing skills who is capable of writing friendly yet concise responses.
 Without a reliable team ready to answer the chats (beautiful, warm leads – a report by ICMI(opens in a new tab) found that website visitors that engage with your company via live chat are worth 4.5 times more than visitors that don’t), trust will certainly decrease – who wants to book a tour with a company whose messages are incoherent/littered with spelling mistakes?

 By this stage, I’m hoping you’re seeing the benefits of a live chat feature on your site.
 Not only can you target users at a specific point in their journey, you can also offer helpful tips to ease their anxieties at the very moment they are reviewing your tours and experiences.
 There are a whole host of free platforms out there, as well as slightly more complex integrations that you can complete via your CRM.
-If you’re looking for a free option to try it out, I’d recommend checking out Tawk or Purechat, as we’ve worked with both of them several times for clients and both providers have worked well.
+If you’re looking for a free option to try it out, I’d recommend checking out Tawk(opens in a new tab), as we’ve had several clients use them and had it work out well.

 So what are you waiting for?